Temple of Apshai Trilogy: Release

 In 1985, Epyx published the remake Temple of Apshai Trilogy for Commodore 64, Atari 8-bit computers, Apple II, Thomson MO, TO computers, and IBM PC listed at a price of $29.95.
 It was released for the Commodore 64 and Atari 8-bit computers in October 1985, and for the Apple II in November 1985.

 The title contains an improved version of the original with Upper Reaches of Apshai and Curse of Ra on a single disk, featuring 12 dungeon levels and 568 rooms total.
 It was created by Stephen Landrum.

-A Macintosh version of Temple of Apshai Trilogy was also advertised a month later.
+A Mac version of Temple of Apshai Trilogy was also advertised a month later.
 In the following year, it appeared on Amiga and Atari ST. The Amiga, Atari ST and Macintosh versions were ported by Westwood Studios.
 Company co-founder Louis Castle stated in an interview with Computer & Video Games that his studio wanted to change the gameplay to real-time, but this was rejected by the publisher.
 The 16-bit versions introduced a new mouse-controlled interface where commands are selected from pull-down menus, but could also be controlled with the keyboard.
 The room descriptions are contained in the program here, and can also be accessed through a menu.

 In 1987, Temple of Apshai Trilogy was adapted to the Amstrad CPC and Thomson TO by d3M Software and published in France with the title La Trilogie Du Temple D'Apshai.